wisniewskikr/rep_cq5/Cq5-helloWorld-39-mapping/Readme.txt

 You can check mapping configuration and test it in location: system/console -> Sling Resource Resolver

-In section "Configuration test" you can type some url and after pressing button "Resolve" result of mapping should be displayed.
+In section "Configuration test" you can test:
+- long path: type url and after pressing button "Resolve" long path (url) should be changed into short path
+- short path: type short path and after pressing button "Map" short path should be changed into long path (url)

+ATTENTION!!!
+In "sling:internalRedirect" can not be any regexp sign (like $1) because reverse mapping won`t work.
+This is because CQ won`t know how to mapp.